Lawyer for Fathers’ Rights

 What Are Fathers’ Rights to Child Custody and Visitation?

 As a father, you have the right to seek custody of or parenting time with your child.
-If the other parent is willing to cooperate, you may be able to reach a child custody agreement outside of the courtroom.
+If the other parent is willing to cooperate, you may be able to reach child custody determinations outside of the courtroom.
 But if an agreement cannot be reached, a judge will decide whether or not you should receive custody of your child, and the details of that custody arrangement.

 The judge will consider many factors when making this decision, including your relationship with your child and ability to provide for your child.
 But ultimately, the judge will do what they believe is in the child’s best interest.